 Again, race matters more than partisanship.
 White Republicans are the most likely group to believe the police aren't receiving enough respect; they are nearly 30 points more likely than white Democrats to feel this way (81% vs. 51%).
-However, black Republicans are no more likely than black Democrats to agree (35% vs. 39%).107
+Conversely, black Republicans are no more likely than black Democrats to agree (35% vs. 39%).

-107 Data for perceptions of systemic bias by race/ethnicity and partisanship come from the combined June 2016 and November 2015 national surveys (N=4000), which offer greater precision and smaller margins of error for subgroups.
+&lt;sup>108 Data for perceptions of systemic bias by race/ethnicity and partisanship come from the combined June 2016 and November 2015 national surveys (N=4000), which offer greater precision and smaller margins of error for subgroups.
+(Unweighted: Black Republicans=44, Hispanic Republicans=165, White Republicans=1193, Black Democrats=630, Hispanic Democrats=409, White Democrats=634.)

-Older Americans are also more concerned for police than younger Americans.
-Seniors (78%) are 33 points more likely than millennials (44%) to think the police aren't getting the respect they deserve.
+Older Americans are more concerned for police than younger Americans.
+Seniors (78%) are 34 points more likely than millennials (44%) to think the police aren't getting the respect they deserve.
 Seniors are also 21 points more likely than millennials to believe that a war is being waged on cops (76% vs. 55%).